Ryuker/webtube/notes/webtube-notes.md

   - added mock video data to `home.ts` in data folder
 - added map call in App to render a `VideoGridItem` for each video
   - Passed down the video props using `...` operator

+## FormatDuration utils function
+- Added `utils` folder with `formatDuration` function
+  - formats the time using an instance of `numberFormat` class from `Intl`
+  - calculates the hours, minutes and seconds
+  - returns a template string using the numberFormat instance

+- called the function in videoGridItem to display the duration